DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 - "File:Leather gun holsters without guns.jpg" by Takeshi Mano is marked with CC BY 2.0.
 - "Soldier Power Manager" by CCDC_C5ISR is marked with CC BY 2.0.
 - "Assault on Hoth" by Brickset is marked with CC BY 2.0.
+- "Timer" by alex.shultz is marked with CC BY 2.0.
+- "DSC_6153" by Washington National Guard is marked with CC BY 2.0.

 ### Attribution 4.0 Attribution-ShareAlike 4.0 International (CC BY-SA 4.0):